allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Check the box next to at least one name from the Personnel grid.

-219

-Training

 4. Click Generate TAR.
 This will open a working copy of a report.

 5. Enter the number of times you completed each task in the Accomplished Volume field and when the task was accomplished in the Date Accomplished fields.
 The accomplished date wil default to the current date when reporting by person but can be changed by clicking in the Date Accomplished field.

 6. Depending on the worksheet, there may be additional activated columns for Time, Method, Scheduled Volume, Loss Reason, Score, Weapons Attempts and Weapons Hits.
 If these columns apply, enter the pertinent data.

-7. Select to either Save/Next, Apply to Al Remaining, Delete Al , or Delete.
+7. Select to either Save/Next, Apply to all Remaining, Delete all , or Delete.

 8. To report the same task completed on more than one date: Enter the Accomplished Volume for the task, enter the date accomplished, right-click on the task and select Additional Instance.
 Enter the information for the task and click save.
 This feature adds another instance of the same task to the TAR with a different date.

 9. The Save/Next button saves the current log entry.
 If you selected multiple people from the Personnel list, the Save/Next button takes you to the TAR for the next person in line.

-10. To report training tasks quickly when the number accomplished and date accomplished is the same for al personnel: select multiple people from the Personnel grid, update the accomplished volume and date for each task on the first TAR, and click Apply to All Remaining.
+10. To report training tasks quickly when the number accomplished and date accomplished is the same for all personnel: select multiple people from the Personnel grid, update the accomplished volume and date for each task on the first TAR, and click Apply to All Remaining.
 This updates each TAR with the same accomplished volume and date for each task.

 11. When you select Save/Next, if you input an event date outside of your training cycle or if the person was not assigned that task, PEX will generate a descriptive error.

 12. If a task is assigned to a person that line of the report will be white \(editable\) for the Accomplished Volume and Accomplished Date blocks.
 If the task is not assigned to the individual, that line of the report will be a light gray \(read only\).

-13. The Delete and Delete Al buttons delete the person’s training report worksheet\(s\) that you are working on at that time.
+13. The Delete and Delete all buttons delete the person’s training report worksheet\(s\) that you are working on at that time.

-Report by Mission
+### Report by Mission

 1. Select the Start and End dates to get a list of missions between those dates and click GO.